-Service Design Thinking: From Customer Focus to Commercial Success
+Field Service and Design Thinking: From Customer Focus to Commercial Success

 In June I had the opportunity to give the workshop “Service Design Thinking: From Customer Focus to Commercial Success” at the Field Service Forum in Amsterdam.
-Over 30 Fields Service Professionals attended my 2 hour workshop and were quite enthusiastic.
+Over 30 Fields Service Professionals attended my 2 hour workshop about the relation between field service and design thinking and were quite enthusiastic.
 I would like to share what we have done that day, the results and what we can learn from it.

 First of all, I have introduced the Service Design Process and the potential role of the Service Engineer in this process.